CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set evpn evi \<evi-id\>

+Enables the EVPN control plane so that the EVPN service offered is VLAN-based and an EVI is auto-created for each extended VLAN.

 ### Usage

 `nv set evpn evi <evi-id> [options] [<attribute> ...]`

-Enables the EVPN control plane.
-When enabled, it also means that the EVPN service offered is vlan-based service and an EVI is auto-created for each extended VLAN.

 ### Default Setting